alexpetros/unplannedobsolescence.com/content/blog/hard-page-load/index.md

 If it's an SPA, however, in all likelihood clicking the back button will take me a different, mostly blank page, and now I'm just stuck.
 When the internet comes back, I'll refresh the page and hopefully land in the same place, but maybe not.
-In fact, my whole attitude towards a website changes if feels like an SPA.
-Subconciously, I know that I have to baby it, and only use it in the most optimal network conditions.
+In fact, my whole attitude towards a website changes if it feels like an SPA.
+Subconsciously, I know that I have to baby it, and only use it in the most optimal network conditions.
 The smoothness of a web application is an anti-indicator of its reliability and predictability as a web page.

 That anti-indicator holds even in situations without unreliable internet.
 As a user, I'm always